 Watching horror movies increases calorie consumption and reduces the risk of obesity.
-See Example( s )

-The Internet is still abuzz over a 2012 medical study supposedly showing that the average adult burns as many calories while watching a scary movie as he or she would during a 30-minute walk — and the scarier the movie, the more calories burned.
+For several years running, the internet was abuzz over a 2012 medical study supposedly showing that the average adult burns as many calories while watching a scary movie as he or she would during a 30-minute walk — and the scarier the movie, the more calories burned.
 Some even go so far as to say that watching horror movies reduces one’s risk of obesity.
 Is there anything to these claims?
 Is watching horror movies a good weight-loss strategy?

 The timing of the release of the findings offers a clue: Halloween.
 According to a 28 October 2012 report in The Telegraph, the study was commissioned by the UK movie rental service LoveFilm (since acquired by Amazon) and was publicized just before the spooky holiday with the clear aim of beefing up video sales.
 It doesn’t appear that the study was ever peer-reviewed, or published, or even meant to be published.